 - iron or heat press (I love my EasyPress!)

-- “Life is Better at the Beach” cut file (available for a limited time in my Silhouette Library)
+- “Life is Better at the Beach” cut file (available for purchase in my Etsy Shop)

 HTV REVERSE CANVAS TUTORIAL

 STEP 1: Turn the canvas over, so you can see the framing on the inside.
 Using a box cutter or X-acto knife, carefully cut the canvas off of the frame.